KhangNguyen98/find-the-winner/README.md

 <hr>

+Just a recommend: It should be opened by Visual studio code with live server to run.

 <p>This is my first project with Javascript, so it's just tiny project 🥺.
 But hoping u enjoy it 🥰</p>